Configuring webMethods.io MFT Settings

 Note: Before you enable this option, ensure that your client supports these commands.

-• None: No compression.
+• None.
+No compression.
 Results in the largest file size of the three options, with the longest transfer time.

-• Fast: Fastest compression.
+• Fast.
+Fastest compression.
 Performs little compression, but compression time is the fastest of the three options.

-Configuring Audit Settings
+Audit Settings

 To configure audit settings

-1. On the navigation pane, select Settings > Audit Settings.
+1. Go to Settings > Audit Settings.

-5. The logs for the selected assets are audited and appear in the Audit log page.
+The logs for the selected assets are audited and appear in the Audit log page.

 Configuring webMethods.io MFT to Send Emails